tylerkummer/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

-        Sessions allow the user to view potentially restricted resources without a login and they can be timed.
+        Sessions allow the user to view potentially restricted resources with a login and they can be timed.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.